nasa-gibs/mrf/doc/MUG.md

 good compression and visual quality.
 The color space has significantly lower quality than the brightness, which matches the human vision charateristics.
 - `YCC`: Uses the YCbCr colorspace with 4:4:4 sampling, i.e. it is not spatially resampled.
-This setting produces tiles with fewer color artifacts which are about a third larger than the default.
+This setting produces tiles with fewer color artifacts while being about a third larger than the default.
 The color conversion itself results in a slight loss of information, as well as the quantization.
 - `RGB`: Compressed as RGB, not color converted and not spatially resampled.
 For the same Q setting, this mode produces JPEG files much larger than the default, commonly two or three time larger.
 MRF with this setting can be decoded and re-encoded multiple times at the same Q without any data quality degradation.

-Optimizing the Huffman encoding tables for each tile, as opposed to using the default table will improve the compression by a few percent in most cases.
+Optimizing the Huffman encoding tables for each tile, as opposed to using a default table will improve the compression by a few percent in most cases, while taking slighly longer to compress.
 By default, MRF uses the default tables for 8 bit data.
-For 12 bit JPEG optimize is always on since there are no predefined Huffman tables.
+For 12 bit JPEG optimize is always on since there are no predefined Huffman tables for that mode.
 In MRF, optimized Huffman tables in JPEG can be enabled by adding the "OPTIMIZE:ON" to the OPTIONS list.
-Choosing this will increase encoding time and reduce the tile size, both changes are relatively small in most cases.
+Choosing this will increase encoding time somewhat and reduce the tile size, both changes are relatively small in most cases.
+It is recommended to use custom tables when tiles will be stored for a while or when web tile services will operate from the MRF.
 To use the 12 bit JPEG, when available, set the data type to Int16 or UInt16.

 ### brunsli (JPEG XL)

-While commonly refered to as a JPEG file, the format normally used to stored JPEG compressed images is actually [JFIF](https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format).
+While commonly refered to as a JPEG file, the normal file format used to stored JPEG compressed images is actually [JFIF](https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format).
 A newer format, which can be losslessly converted back and forth to JFIF exists, named [brunsli](https://github.com/google/brunsli).
-Brunsli format has the advantage that it can store the same information as the JFIF in a package around 22% smaller on average.
+Brunsli format has the advantage that it can store the same exact information as the JFIF in a package 22% smaller on average.
-Since brunsli is only a better packaging of a JPEG, the result is still JPEG compressed and the it has exactly the same characteristics and limitations.
+Since brunsli is only a better packing of a JPEG, the result is still JPEG compressed and the it has exactly the same features and limitations.
 Brunsli supports all the standard JFIF/JPEG features, with the **notable exception** of 12bit per sample JPEGs.
 Using the brunsli format does have a small negative effect on the speed of reading and writing the tiles when compared with the JFIF format, because the brunsli adds a codec stage.
 Yet both reading and writing are still fast compared with DEFLATE or PNG.
-When GDAL and MRF are compiled with brunsli support and JPEG compression is selected, the extra compression is beneficial, so MRF will store the data in the brunsli format when possible.
+When GDAL and MRF are compiled with brunsli support and JPEG compression is selected, the extra compression is very beneficial, so MRF will store the data in the brunsli format bye default.
 In some cases it is useful to force the older format, JFIF to be used.
 For example when the tiles are to be directly served over the web to a browser or when a legacy GDAL application, compiled without brunsli support may be used to to read the data.
 The OPTIONS flag `JFIF` can be set in those cases, forcing MRF to only generate JFIF compatible tiles:
-`gdal_translate -of MRF -co COMPRESS=JPEG -co OPTIONS=JFIF:1 input.tif output.mrf`
+`gdal_translate -of MRF -co COMPRESS=JPEG -co OPTIONS=JFIF:on input.tif output.mrf`
 The command above can also be used to convert a brunsli input MRF to a JFIF output MRF.
 Serving JPEG (JFIF) tiles from an MRF which uses brunsli as the storage format is possible, using an Apache httpd filter module which converts the tiles on the fly to JFIF, see [mod_brunsli](https://github.com/lucianpls/mod_brunsli).

 ### JPEG Zero Enhanced (Zen) Extension

-The JPEG tiles generated by MRF contain a mask of zero value pixels stored in a JPEG Zen chunk, using APP3 "Zen" tag.
+The JPEG tiles generated by MRF contain a mask of zero value pixels, which is stored in a JPEG Zen chunk, using APP3 "Zen" tag.
 If the size of the Zen chunk is zero, all pixels within the respective tile are known to be non-zero.
 When reading a JPEG that contains a Zen chunk, the MRF driver will ensure that the pixel positions that contain zero matches the mask.
 In essence, the pixels that contain zero are stored in a lossless way and can be used as a data mask, when read with the MRF driver.
 This eliminates the JPEG edge artifacts when the background is black, enabling a Zen JPEG encoded MRF to be used as an overlay on top of other data, as long as black is made transparent.
-Using MRF/JPEG for storing visua data can produce significant space savings over the next best option, which would generally be lossless PNG or LERC.
-Since the Zen chunk is built in accordance to the JFIF standard, the mask will be ignored by legacy applications, which will only decode the JPEG image content.
-Since the mask is generated and consumed at the MRF level, it is not visible to GDAL.
+Using MRF/JPEG-Zen for storing visual data can produce significant space savings over the next best option, which would generally be lossless JPNG, PNG or LERC.
+Since the Zen chunk is built in accordance to the JFIF standard, the mask will be ignored by legacy applications, which will still decode the JPEG image content.
+Since the mask is generated and applied at the MRF codec level, it is not accessible to GDAL.
-This feature works with either 8 or 12 bit JPEG tiles, and works even when the brunsli tile format is used.
+This Zen feature works with either 8 or 12 bit JPEG tiles, and works even when the brunsli tile format is used.
 The Zen bitmask is organized in a 8x8 2D bitmask, which is then compressed by run length encoding (RLE).
 For most inputs, the size of the Zen chunk containing the mask is negligible.
 The potential benefit of being able to treat black as transparent outweigh this size increase thus this feature cannot be turned off.

 ## JPNG Compression

-The JPNG compression is a combination of PNG or JPEG tiles, depending on the presence of non-opaque pixels.
-If all the pixels within a tile are opaque the tile is stored as JPEG, otherwise it is stored as PNG with an Alpha channel.
-It is presented to GDAL as either a Luma-Alpha or RGBA image, it will always have 2 or 4 bands, and always PIXEL interleaved.
+The JPNG compression uses a combination of PNG or JPEG tiles, depending on the presence of non-opaque pixels.
+It is intended to be used for generating web tiles which include a transparency channel while minimizing the size of the tiles.
+If all the pixels within a tile are opaque the tile will be stored as JPEG, otherwise it is stored as PNG with an Alpha channel.
+It is presented to GDAL as a RGBA or Luma-Alpha image, it will always have 2 or 4 bands, and always PIXEL interleaved.
 Most of the MRF options from PNG and from JPEG compression still apply, including the JFIF flag.
 The data file will be smaller than when using only PNG, if there are tiles that are fully opaque and can be stored as JPEG.
 Note that depending on the options used and the input data, the transition from PNG to JPEG might be visible.
-The normal JPEG with Zen mask should be used in most cases, except if 0 is not to be transparent and when gradual transparency is needed.
-Another advantage over MRF/JPEG/Zen is that legacy clients such as web browser applications do not usually need modification to be able to display the tiles as intended.
+The normal JPEG with Zen mask should be used in most cases, except if 0 is not to be transparent or when gradual transparency is needed.
+Another advantage over MRF/JPEG-Zen is that legacy clients such as web browser applications do not usually need modification to be able to display the tiles as intended.

 ## TIFF Compression

-In the MRF with TIFF compression, every tile is a TIFF raster which uses the lossless LZW internal compression.
+In the MRF with TIFF compression, every tile is a TIFF raster which uses the lossless LZW compression.
 Most data types are supported.
 Note that the tiles are not GeoTiffs, they do not contain geotags.
 This compression is mostly useful for web services for certain clients which support decoding TIFF.

 ## LERC Compression

 Limited Error Raster Compression [LERC](https://github.com/Esri/lerc) is an original Esri raster compression format.
-The benefit of using LERC is extremely fast compression when compared with PNG, DEFLATE and even with JPEG, as well as excellent compression for data types larger than eight bit.
+The benefit of using LERC is fast compression when compared with PNG, DEFLATE and even with JPEG, as well as great compression for data types larger than eight bit.
 LERC compression can be lossy or lossless.
 The lossy part is due to an initial quantization stage, which is controled by the LERC maximum error value (LERC_PREC), which is a floating point number.
-LERC may alter the values stored, but the change is always less or equal to this LERC maximum error value.
+LERC may alter the values during compression, but the change will always be less or equal to this LERC maximum error value.
 The quanta or precision of the output data values will thus be twice the LERC_PREC value.
 If the LERC maximum error is zero or too small for any space savings to be obtained by quantization, the input data values are not modified, and LERC becomes a lossless format.
-Output compression may still occur, as long as it is lossless.
+Output compression may still occur in this case, as long as it can be lossless.
 LERC contains an explicit data mask, which in MRF is always enabled.
-This mask is obtained from the NoData value if defined, otherwise it uses the value zero.
+This mask is obtained from the NoData value if defined, otherwise the value zero is used.
 The NoData values are not stored in the compressed tile, which makes LERC a good choice for storing sparse data.
 In MRF, for integer types the default LERC_PREC value is 0.5, corresponding to lossless compression.